jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 data that's already used to grant authorization to vehicles.
 Most common deep and dark web discussions:
 Source: Upstream Security
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 97
 THREAT ACTORS MAY DISRUPT NEW AUTOMOTIVE
 AND MOBILITY IOT REVENUE STREAMS
-Threat actors are increasingly exploiting opportunities for bypassing premium features by jailbreaking systems, posing considerable risks to both vehicledevice cybersecurity and data\-driven commercialization.
+Threat actors are increasingly exploiting opportunities for bypassing premium features by jailbreaking systems, posing considerable risks to both vehicle/device cybersecurity and data\-driven commercialization.
-Upstream has been tracking a popular middle\-eastern threat actor, with over 38,000 followers on social media, who openly provides jailbreak services and custom software for IVI systems of various OEMsincluding features such as Apple CarPlay, Android Auto, diagnostic services, and firmware upgrades.
+Upstream has been tracking a popular middle\-eastern threat actor, with over 38,000 followers on social media, who openly provides jailbreak services and custom software for IVI systems of various OEMs—including features such as Apple CarPlay, Android Auto, diagnostic services, and firmware upgrades.
 According to the threat actor, it offers unique features not available through conventional dealerships.